Introduction

 - Multi-column layouts merge into one stream of text

-- Scanned PDFs are just images, so you need OCR (optical character recognition) to extract text at all
+- Scanned PDFs are just images, so you need OCR to extract text at all

 HTML needs cleaning too.
 You want the article content, not the navigation bars, cookie banners, and sidebar ads.